fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     The result of this whole FBO and WindowToImageFilter experimentation is well documented in PR `#804 <https://github.com/fury-gl/fury/pull/804>`_ that implements an experimental version of a KDE rendering program.
-    The future of this PR, as discussed with my mentors, is to be better documented to be used as an example for developers on how to develop features in Fury with the used tools, and it shall be done soon.
+    The future of this PR, as discussed with my mentors, is to be better documented to be used as an example for developers on how to develop features in FURY with the used tools, and it shall be done soon.

 - **Shader-framebuffer integration**
     The second phase, which initially was thought as "Implement a shader that uses a colormap to render framebuffers" and "Escalate this rendering for composing multiple framebuffers" was actually a pretty simple phase that could be addressed in one week, *July/10* to *July/17*, done at the same time as the third phase goal, documented in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-17-week-7-joaodellagli.html>`_.
-As Fury already had a tool for generating and using colormaps, they were simply connected to the shader part of the program as textures, with the functions explained above.
+As FURY already had a tool for generating and using colormaps, they were simply connected to the shader part of the program as textures, with the functions explained above.
     Below, the result of the *matplotlib viridis* colormap passed to a simple gaussian KDE render: